Mangar2/Quabla/README.md

 ## How do I test

-A typical test is made with 20 seconds +1 second per move and 1200 games agains 12 engines of about equal playing strength.
-A minor version additionally gets test with the same 1200 games but a 5 minute clock setting.
+A typical test is made with 60 seconds +0.01 second per move and 1400 games agains 14 engines of about equal playing strength.
+Current test set:
-The version 0.1 is tested against:

 - Ruffian 1.05
-- Abrok 5.0
+- Glaurung 1.21
-- Nejmet 3.0.7
+- Fruit 2.3.1
-- Bumblebee 1.0
+- Critter 0.52
-- Quark 2.35
+- WildCat 8
-- Spike 0.8
+- Aristarch 4.50
 - Spike 0.9a
+- Spike 1.2 Turin
+- Midnight 5
-- EveAnn 1.71
+- Amoeba 2.1
-- tjchess 1.3
+- Marvin 3.0
-- gaia 3.5
+- Laser 1.0
-- Napoleon 1.8
+- viridithas 2.7.0
-- Qapla 0.0.14
+- Leorik 2.3

-A big thank you to the engine developers to have and keep their engines freely available.
-These engines are selected because they play with similar playing strength (with expection of Spike 0.9a and ruffian 1.05 which are significantly stronger) and because the run very stable and supports short time controls.
+A big thank you to the engine developers to have and keep their engines and also older versions freely available.
+These engines are selected because they play in average with similar playing strength and because the run very stable and supports short time controls.
+The current version is plays slightly above the average of these engines.

 I use the "Spike GUI" that is not public available for the tests.
 It is able to play up to 10 games in parallel and has the ability to switch off all view windows to use very little CPU (about 1% of a single core when handling 10 games in parallel).
 Sadly, I do not provide the latest source code any more and I need tricks to install it on windows 10.
 It is developed with MFC ...